Nan-Shen/getting-and-cleaning-data/README.md

 # getting-and-cleaning-data
-This repo contains 3 files: run_analysis.R, README.md and codebook.
+This repo contains 4 files: run_analysis.R, README.md, codebook.txt and average.txt.
-run_analysis.R did analysis in five steps.
+Average.txt is the final result of step5 below.
+Codebook explain the meaning of each variable in average.txt. run_analysis.R did analysis in five steps.

 1.Merges the training and the test sets to create one data set.

 2.Extracts only the measurements on the mean and standard deviation for each measurement.